Hot Tub Troubleshooting: Answering the Most Common Questions

-The heater cannot function properly without good flow of water.
+The heater cannot function properly without a good flow of water.
 Again, take the filters out and check to see if it starts heating.
 If it does, clean the filters again or see if they need to be replaced.
 If it does not, you will need to call us for service.
 It could be the heater relay board or the circ pump.
-(You can call our service department M-F 10-6 @ 903-561-7565.)

 DRAINING YOUR SPA

 You should be draining your spa every 6 months.
-The six month old water will require more products to keep it fresh and clean.
+The six-month-old water will require more products to keep it fresh and clean.
 When you drain and clean your spa, also clean the underside of the cover.
 The musty smell can hide there even after you have changed the water.
-And remember to refill your spa with the hose in the gray filter pipe.
-This greatly reduces the chances of an air lock.
+Remember to refill your spa with the hose in the gray filter pipe.
+This greatly reduces the chances of an airlock.

 Never drain your spa and leave it empty if you don’t use it in the winter or if you go away for a period of time.
 It is more likely to freeze in winter or it can cause seals to dry out.
 Like a refrigerator, it is better left running when gone.
 Turn the temperature down, lock the cover, and the spa will take care of itself until you get back or use it again.